 Techday is a 100% homegrown media firm with a global reach across New Zealand and Australia, Asia, Europe, and North America.
 Our reach requires us to watch the global tech scene, but that’s not at the expense of what’s happening in our own backyard.
 It's a self-serving statement to some degree, but it is the truth.

 Smaller media firms like us fill some of the gaps, and yes, international media fills the global news space.
 But the tech stories we tell here in New Zealand shouldn’t be ignored.

 Tech news can be about what people use at home or at work.
-It can be about the advanced systems an enterprise uses, or the giant data centres that keep networks ticking along.
+It can be about the advanced systems an enterprise uses, or the giant data centers that keep networks ticking along.
 Tech will grow to be more pervasive as the world brings more innovations into the digital world.

 New Zealand is not sitting idle.
 Our tech sector is doing amazing things.
 The sector was worth $11 billion in 2018 and hailed as the third-largest export sector in the country.

 Bill Bennett highlights one local technology press release from Catalyst Cloud.
 Its release was overshadowed by one of the big guns in tech: Microsoft.
-Both operate in the data centre space, but the content of their press releases was vastly different.
+Both operate in the data center space, but the content of their press releases was vastly different.
 One was framed as a brief product announcement complete with costings; while the other outlined Microsoft’s intentions to expand in New Zealand - an expansion that will be a couple of years away at least.
 These releases came from slightly different angles, as Bennett rightly explains.